“If I only could wake up every single morning with a view like this… ♥”

 I only had one problem.
 Surrounded by forested nature and wilderness lakes, the Aurora Dome luxury tent in Torassieppi holiday village didn’t allow me to close my eyes.
 No matter how tired I was after the active day, I just couldn’t go to sleep.
 I only wanted to lay on my bed, buried in my soft blanket, and breathe in everything I had around me at that very moment.

 The gentle silence.
 The cleanest air in the world.
 The lake view calmed by the August rain.

-I sit on my bed and keep staring at the Northern sky where the one see-through wall of the Aurora Dome is pointing.
+I sit on my bed and keep staring at the Northern sky where the see-through wall of the Aurora Dome is facing.
 On a cloudy late-summer evening I can only dream about Northern Lights, but this is how it could be on a cold winter night.

 Photo: Harriniva Hotels & Safaris

 I close my eyes and can almost hear the frosty cracking sounds, just like it would be -30 degrees outside.
 It would be dark, but not pitch black, as the lake would be covered with fresh snow giving just enough light for me to see to the other side of the lake Torassieppi.
 Then, just suddenly, the sky would burst into flames.
 The Northern Lights would be dancing in the black sky until the early morning hours.
 I would sit under the heating lamps of my Aurora Dome, wrapped in a thick blanket, hoping for that moment to last forever.

 A calming pitter-patter wakes me up from my wintery daydream.
 The raindrops are bouncing on the surface of my Aurora Dome creating a relaxing atmosphere.
 There are no Northern Lights, but the night is just perfect.
 I feed the fire with one more log and promise to myself I would soon close my eyes.